NZ369/DistributedComputing/index.md

 ## Mosaic Review

+Mosaic is a remarcable up an comming tool that takes advanatage of sentinel satalight imagery.
+It does theis by combing the satalight images in the best way possible in order to create a high resolution satalight image that can be easily used and queried.
+This provided an interesitng insight into how proprietyary information can be created, and how that infomration can be used in other tools.
+Our analysis of mosica incluses a description of how it was to use, as well as some suggestion that might improve it in the future.

 ## Decentralized and Democratized Modern Platforms

 ## Architecture Design and Prototype Implementation for local Drone and/or Sensor data